jurassic73/split89/readme.md

 ### Programming the controllers

   [QMK Configurator](https://config.qmk.fm/#/handwired/split89/LAYOUT)

-  **6/19/21 - Note:** - a default layout will be available on QMK Configurator(waiting on a github merge) in the next week.
-Until then you can manually create the keymap [here](https://i.imgur.com/h1C4d9t.png).

   To download the default layout firmware, go to the above link, click 'COMPILE' in the upper right corner and you'll see a popup noting that firmware is being compiled.
 Once the firmware generation is complete, click the 'FIRMWARE' button to download the hex file.
 The reason you download  from this page is so if you want to customize the keymap, you can do so.